ben-crossr/graphica-bio-take-home-assessment/README.md

-# 🧬 Protein Information Application
+# 🧬 Ben Vozza Take Home Assessment

 This repository contains a full-stack application that allows users to search for and explore proteins, their associated identifiers, functional annotations, and protein-protein interactions.